Edmundo Gonzalez at rally

 AS/COA Online: Let's end with the response of the international community.
 How will González relocating to Spain change the calculus of countries towards the July 28 election?

 Arrioja: With all the negotiations and the efforts to mediate the crisis from Brazil, Mexico, and Colombia, the decision of González to go into exile demonstrates their strategy has failed.
-The Maduro regime has not been willing to negotiate or pay any attention to the recommendations that three countries have made since a few days after July 28.
+The Maduro regime has not been willing to negotiate or pay any attention to the recommendations that these three countries have made since a few days after July 28.
 Those efforts have clearly failed and this spells troubles going forward.

 There’s also trouble with the United States and its position against Maduro.
 We have to see what kind of response the U.S. government will be taking against the regime and if they're going to reimpose the majority of the sanctions that they lifted back in October.
 If so, what additional measures, like personal sanctions or confiscation of assets—will be in the portfolio of the new U.S. strategy toward Venezuela?
 Still, this all comes as the attention of the United States is focused on its own November elections.